 I started by experiments in my sketchbook.
 Continue reading “Project 1: Trees”

 In the following extract I’ve retained the relevant feedback for my development and removed content which seems inappropriate to share.
 Missing content is denoted with “…”.
 My initial reflection on the feedback follows it.

 In the blog you write about your research method.
 It would be good to use drawing as the principle research method.
 When you spend time with a subject and forget about what’s ‘right’ you make some good work.
 At the moment though, you tend to be hidebound by the discoveries / methods of others.
 Allow yourself to investigate the media and the subject THROUGH drawing and not through reading about other people’s way of making things.
-Continue reading “Part 2 Feedback”
+Continue reading “Part 2 Feedback and Reflection”